peterjnz/icscybertn/SummitInfo.md

 International contributors including:
 -   Robert M Lee (US) | Co-founder | Dragos
+-   More to follow (~4-5 international contributors expected)

 NZ contributors including:
 -   TBD from NZ NCSC
+-   More to follow (~10-15 NZ contributors expected)

 ## Call for Presenters (CFP)
 Please consider presenting at the NZ ICS Cyber TN Summit if: